Challenging Your Assessment: What You Can Do if You Feel Your Assessment is Incorrect

 - Villages that assess property - typically, the BAR meets on the third Tuesday of February; however, dates can vary - check with your village assessor or village clerk

-Prepare your case before the Board of Assessment Review
+Filling out the form RP-524 for the Board of Assessment Review

 Do not worry about going before the Board of Assessment Review.
 They are people from your community who are here to help you and want to do what is correct both for you and the assessor.
-Although the assessor is always assumed to be correct, they may make mistakes in this complicated system.
+Although the assessor is always presumed to be correct, they may make mistakes in this complicated system.
 You have the best chance to convince the Board in your favor by presenting additional information supporting your case.
 You do not have to show the additional information to the assessor before you bring it to the Board.

 Steps to take before your appointment with the Board of Assessment Review